Aerial Jam 11:00-12:00pm

 Is a mixed level class that focuses on creative movement in multiple apparatuses.
 Students will incorporate aerial hammock, aerial silks, lyra, and floor work to translate their passion for aerial into a sampler of many of the classes we offer.
 This class is great for routine development, general practice, personal training or just fun.

-Advanced Aerial II/Choreo:
+Advanced Aerial III/Choreo:

 Is a sequencing and performance motivated class in the silks.
 Students will learn new tricks, drops, climbs, and poses and incorporate them into more complex progressions.
 Students must be able to invert in the air with ease, achieve crossback straddle, and be able to maintain a 20 second or longer bent arm hang.